SammyTheKop/maersk-shuffle-sort/README.md

 The Github Repository contains a demo project for Maersk and task includes of shuffling and sorting cards using Vanilla.js, CSS3, HTML5.

 # Project Link
-The Project is hosted using Github pages at https://sammythekop.github.io/maersk-shuffle-sort/index.html
+The Project is hosted using Github pages and the link can be found at the deployment page.

 # Functionality
   1. Sorting by Clicking on the Sort button -> Will Sort the Cards in Ascending order